 Yuchai has a history of more than 40 years for producing the diesel generator set, with wide application in the civil and marine sectors.
-Yuchai produces diesel power generators which are primarily used in the construction and mining industries.
+Yuchai produces diesel power generators which are primarily used in the baseload and standby power generation application.
 The diesel power generators offer a rated power of 24 to 160 kilowatts.
 Yuchai's diesel power generators use diesel engines from YC4FA up to YC6T as their power source.
 The generator set includes an intelligent digital controlling system, remote control, generators group control, remote monitoring, automatic parallel operation, and automated protection against breakdowns.